Reasoning is All You Need for Video Generalization: A Counterfactual Benchmark with Sub-question Evaluation

-Heatmaps in Figure~\ref{fig:internvl_example} reveal distinct performance patterns across the different quadrants, and the relationship between comprehension, step-by-step reasoning, and counterfactual inference.
-In the \textbf{abstract cognition quadrant}, which includes high-level reasoning tasks, the performance drop from \( sub_{acc} \) to \( ori_{acc} \) is minimal, and the transition to \( cf_{acc} \) remains stable.
-This suggests that while sub-question reasoning is important, models still maintain strong performance for abstract reasoning tasks even when counterfactual assumptions are introduced.
-Conversely, in the \textbf{concrete perception quadrant}, a more pronounced performance decline is observed from \( sub_{acc} \) to \( ori_{acc} \), and even further to \( cf_{acc} \).
-This indicates that sub-question reasoning has a more significant impact on counterfactual reasoning in perception-based tasks, where models struggle to decompose complex perceptual information into manageable steps.
+Analysis of the heat maps in Figure~\ref{fig:internvl_example} reveals different performance patterns in the quadrants, highlighting the interaction between comprehension, step-by-step reasoning, and counterfactual inference.
+In abstract reasoning tasks such as social inference and procedural understanding, the drop from \( sub_{acc} \) to \( ori_{acc} \) is minimal, and the transition to \( cf_{acc} \) remains stable.
+This suggests that models can effectively leverage sub-question reasoning and maintain performance even under counterfactual assumptions.
+In contrast, the \textbf{concrete perception quadrant}—involving tasks like object recognition and motion understanding—shows a sharper decline from \( sub_{acc} \) to \( ori_{acc} \), and further to \( cf_{acc} \).
+This indicates that perception-heavy tasks pose greater challenges, as models struggle to decompose complex sensory input into reasoning steps required for counterfactual understanding.

-Overall, these findings suggest that counterfactual reasoning is inherently more complex than single-step reasoning, particularly in perception-intensive tasks where models must infer causal relationships rather than relying on pattern recognition alone.
-The relatively stable transition between \( sub_{acc} \) and \( cf_{acc} \) in abstract cognition tasks implies that models leverage their existing conceptual understanding to handle counterfactual scenarios more effectively.
-Improving counterfactual reasoning in perception-heavy tasks remains a key challenge, likely requiring enhancements in reasoning mechanisms and causal inference capabilities.
+Overall, our findings indicate that counterfactual reasoning is inherently more challenging than single-step reasoning, especially in perception-intensive tasks where models must infer causality beyond pattern recognition.
+In contrast, the relatively stable gap between \( sub_{acc} \) and \( cf_{acc} \) in abstract-cognitive tasks suggests that models can better leverage conceptual knowledge.
+Enhancing counterfactual reasoning in perception-heavy scenarios remains a key challenge, likely requiring improved causal inference and reasoning mechanisms.